theNewDynamic/sophiamcclennen.com/news/_posts/2015-01-27-take-note-satire-saving-our-nation.md

 ---
-title: "Sophia McClennen and Remy Maisel are interviewed for WPSU's Take Note on Is Satire Saving our Nation?"
+title: "Sophia McClennen and Remy Maisel are interviewed for WPSU's Take Note on *Is Satire Saving our Nation?*"
 layout: post
 ---
 > Satirical media have been making headlines recently: Cyberhacking and threats shut down Sony’s satirical film “The Interview,” which is about two men trying to assassinate North Korean leader Kim Jung Un.
 Then reaction to satire took a deadly turn when gunmen killed 12 at the French magazine Charlie Hebdo.